 The model essentially inverts, where the historical period is hardcodes for the statements and calculations for the drivers, and then the forecast is hardcodes for the drivers and calculations for the financial statements.

-Check out our step-by-step courses to learn how to build financial models in Excel.
+Check out CFI’s step-by-step courses to learn how to build financial models in Excel.

 Hopefully, this has been a helpful guide on how the 3 financial statements are linked together.
 To keep learning more please check out these relevant resources: